Riyufuchi/imagine/README.md

 ## About

-This is version that uses Qt framework for gui instead of SDL2 as in original ConsoleArt project.
+This is version that uses Qt framework for gui instead of SDL2 as in original ConsoleArt project and brings new features.

 ### Features